-Disaster Tax Relief.
-Subject to IRC Section 1400Q, individuals in certain federally-declared disaster areas may be given the opportunity to take qualified distributions (subject to applicable time periods defined by law) in aggregation from IRAs and other eligible retirement plans up to the prescribed limit (e.g., \$100,000 for Midwestern Disaster).
-Typically, these rules permit an individual to prorate any amounts required to be included in gross income over a three tax year period or include it all in the year of distribution.
-In addition, an individual may be allowed three years after the date of receipt to roll over or repay all or part of the qualified distribution without being subject to the one rollover per 1-year limitation or the 60-day requirement.
-Certain first-time homebuyer or hardship distributions may be eligible for rollover within a prescribed time period.
-Also, for additional disaster area information and IRS guidance on associated tax relief, refer to IRS notices and publications, or visit the IRS's web site at www.irs.gov.
+Disaster Tax Relief and Repayment of a Qualified Disaster Recovery Distribution.
+If your principal place of abode is in a qualified disaster area, you may take a qualified disaster recovery distribution without an early distribution penalty.
+These qualified disaster recovery distributions are subject to any time periods as defined by law and, if multiple distributions are made for the same event, are aggregated with distributions from other IRAs and eligible retirement plans up to \$22,000.
+A qualified disaster recovery distribution is included ratably in gross income over a three tax year period or, if you elect, all in the year of distribution.
+In addition, you are allowed three years after the date of receipt to repay all or part of the qualified disaster recovery distribution without being subject to the one rollover per 1-year limitation or the 60-day requirement.
+Also, amounts distributed prior to the qualified disaster for a firsttime home purchase may be recontributed within prescribed time limits.
+For additional disaster area information and IRS guidance on associated tax relief, refer to IRS forms, notices and publications, or visit the IRS's website at www. irs.gov/DisasterTaxRelief.